-As all of the oil-based burners are presently commercially unavailable, and the propane burner has been shown to not be an adequate burner for this type testing, the Fire Safety Team at the FAA Technical Center has initiated work to adapt the Next Generation Fire Test Burner (DOT/FAA/AR-TN09/23) for the testing of powerplant components.
+As all of the oil-based burners are presently commercially unavailable, and the propane burner has been shown to not be an adequate burner for this type testing, the Fire Safety Branch at the FAA Technical Center has initiated work to adapt the Next Generation Fire Test Burner (DOT/FAA/AR-TN09/23) for the testing of powerplant components.
 The successful application of this burner to the powerplants components testing requirements will result in an FAA-accepted jet fuel burner that will not go out of production and will be available to industry for the years to come.
+This presentation will provide the current status as well as a review of the work being done to implement this burner for powerplants fire test applications.